Extension Field Specialist, Youth & Family

 Dissertation: Youth At Risk, Systems In Crisis: A dialogue with youth who needed shelter

-- Demonstrated leadership in public and private non-profit youth and family service organizations, including administration, direct services, training and technical assistance/consultation.
+- Demonstrated leadership in public and private non-profit youth and family education and service organizations, including administration, teaching, training and technical assistance/consultation.

-- Work experience in multiple settings, including community and youth centers, intervention and prevention programs, residential treatment and shelter facilities, and school, afterschool and summer programs.
+- Work experience in multiple settings, including community schools, youth development centers, intervention and prevention programs, residential treatment and shelter facilities, afterschool and summer programs.

 - Youth development efforts via youth-adult partnership, community service, leadership, expressive/media arts, outdoor education, work experience, responsible use of new technologies.